 Additional things to Consider

-Try to avoid plastic drain valves but rather look for brass or other metal as these are more durable.
+Try to avoid plastic drain valves but instead look for brass or other metal as these are more durable.
 The drain valves are found at the base of the water heater.
 New models may also come equipped with digital displays that help you to monitor and customize the heat and levels of water within your tank.

 Make sure you talk with your plumber and installation specialists before attempting to install a propane water heater for yourself.
 Talk with any suppliers about your family size and requirements of your water heater before making any purchasing decisions, and always check online for a better price if you feel you can find one.